timofeysie/serene-brushlands/README.md

 Functionally it manages a collection of artwork uploaded from a Word document.
 It has an inspection mode which should be used in conjunction with NFC tags.

 ## Routes
 View 1 is a list of paintings.
 It also handles a list of the locations of each work and a data table page.
 View 2 is an artist bio.
 View 3 is an artwork.
 It also has the crud functions.

-## Current Work
+## Unit Tests

-Currently we are implementing JSDoc documentation to the application.
+Unit testing is carried out with Jasmine.
+Open the unit-tests/SpecRunner.html file in a browser to run the tests.

 ##JSDocs